 It is not known if Cometriq is safe and effective in children.

-Before you take Cometriq, tell your healthcare provider if you:
+Before you take Cometriq, tell your healthcare provider about all of your medical conditions including if you:

 - have a recent history of coughing up blood or bleeding or any unusual bleeding